Criminal Defense Attorney in Hillsboro, MO

 • Class D Misdemeanor – a fine of up to $500

-Similar to felonies, sentencing for a misdemeanor can be enhanced based upon the circumstances or your criminal history.
+The classification of a misdemeanor can also be enhanced based upon the circumstances or your criminal history.
 However, you can often avoid jail time for misdemeanors and instead agree to a period of supervision known as probation.
-You may also be required to meet additional requirements as a condition of your probation, such as community service or competition of a substance abuse rehabilitation program.
+As conditions of your probation sentence, you may be required to fulfill additional requirements such as community service or competition of a substance abuse rehabilitation program.

 Misdemeanors are not to be taken lightly, but are not as serious as felony convictions and a good criminal defense attorney can help you get an outcome that is minimally disruptive to your life and allows you to move forward in a positive light.
-Call Combs Law Group today at (314) 900-HELP to discuss your case and your options with a defense attorney near Hillsboro, MO now.
+Call Combs Waterkotte today at (314) 900-HELP to discuss your case and your options with a defense attorney near Hillsboro, MO now.

 Fixing Traffic Tickets In Hillsboro, MO

-In addition to criminal defense law for Missouri state felonies and misdemeanors, federal crimes and traffic tickets, the leading Hillsboro, MO area attorneys of Combs Law Group have the skill and expertise you need from your lawyer in any criminal or personal injury case.
+In addition to criminal defense law for Missouri state felonies and misdemeanors, federal crimes and traffic tickets, the leading Hillsboro, MO area attorneys of Combs Waterkotte have the skill and expertise you need from your lawyer in any criminal or personal injury case.
 Learn more about the types of cases we win below.

-Hire Your Hillsboro, MO Criminal Defense Attorney Now | Combs Law Group
+Hire Your Hillsboro, MO Criminal Defense Attorney Now | Combs Waterkotte